tambien/SoundInSpace/assignments/mono.md

 Your assignment this week is to create a monophonic playback piece.
-Consider the materials of your speakers.
+Consider the materials of your speakers and the position and placement of them in relation to the material they are playing.

 You _must_ document your piece and submit it by email before the start of class.
-Some of you will show your documentation in class.
+5 of you will show your documentation in class.
+Consider including in your documentation a score or some kind of graphical representation of the piece.